cylnlp/dialogsum/README.md

 This work is accepted by ACL findings 2021.
 You may find the paper [here](https://aclanthology.org/2021.findings-acl.449).

+Also, DialogSum is accepted as a shared task at INLG 2022.
+Check the [task website](https://cylnlp.github.io/dialogsum_challenge/) if you are interested in.

 If you use our dataset, please cite our paper:
 ```
 @inproceedings{chen-etal-2021-dialogsum,